Brussels on lockdown in fear of Paris-style attacks

-Investigators are working around the clock to track down Belgian-born Salah Abdeslam, one of the gunmen still on the loose after a coordinated wave of attacks on Parisian nightspots on November 13 that left 130 people dead.
+Investigators are working around the clock to track down Belgian-born Salah Abdeslam, one of the gunmen still on the loose after a coordinated wave of attacks on Parisian nightspots that left 130 people dead on November 13.

-Belgium-based jihadists are increasingly at the heart of the Paris probe, and police have intensified raids in the city's immigrant districts in a rush to stop more Islamic State-inspired attacks that have killed hundreds around the world in recent weeks.
+Belgium-based jihadists are increasingly at the heart of the Paris probe, and police have intensified raids in the city’s immigrant districts in a rush to stop a repeat of Islamic State-inspired attacks that have killed hundreds around the world in recent weeks.

 Prime Minister Charles Michel said authorities feared a “Paris-style” assault “with explosives and weapons at several locations”.

 The carnage in Paris has put all of Europe on edge amid fears that IS extremists can move operatives freely among target countries in an abuse of the EU’s open-border Schengen zone system.

 In Madrid, fans for Saturday’s El Clasico football match between Read Madrid and Barcelona were met by sniffer dogs, mounted police and countless identity checks.

 In Turkey, police arrested a Belgian of Moroccan origin in connection with the Paris attacks in the resort of Antalya, the site of this week’s G20 summit, along with two other suspects, probably Syrians.

 Ahmet Dahmani, 26, is accused of helping to scout the Paris attacks and then preparing to illegally cross the Turkish-Syrian border to rejoin IS after arriving in Turkey from Amsterdam on his Belgian passport.